 Some of the common concerns that drive homeowners searching for a smart fireplace include:

 A fireplace with an infrared heater is an excellent choice for lowering your utility bills.
 First, it is 100 percent energy efficient.
 In contrast, a vented gas fireplace, on average, is only about 70 percent efficient.
 Thirty percent of the fuel it burns goes up the chimney.

 Radiant infrared heating, which warms people and objects within a room rather than the open spaces themselves, is a quicker, more efficient way to heat an enclosed space.

 When weighing your environmentally friendly options, look for an electric fireplace with a radiant infrared heater, such as MagikFlame.
-It converts up to 1,000 sq. ft of living area to a cozy oasis of warmth.
+It converts up to 1,000 sq. ft of living area into a cozy oasis of warmth.

-The modern fireplace you ultimately purchase should completely quell your safety concerns.
+The modern electric fireplace you ultimately purchase should completely quell your safety concerns.
 You should never have to open up the firebox to add fuel, so there is no chance of dangerous flying sparks.

 The fireplace exterior should not become hot to the touch, so it doesn’t endanger your children or pets.
 You should be able to place items on the mantel, knowing they won’t get overheated or combust.